helm/helm/docs/charts.md

 version: A SemVer 2 version (required)
 description: A single-sentence description of this project (optional)
 keywords:
-  - A list of keywords about this project
+  - A list of keywords about this project (optional)
 home: The URL of this project's home page (optional)
 sources:
   - A list of URLs to source code for this project (optional)
-maintainers:
+maintainers: # (optional)
-  - name: The maintainer's name
+  - name: The maintainer's name (required for each maintainer)
-    email: The maintainer's email
+    email: The maintainer's email (optional for each maintainer)
 ```

 If you are familiar with the Chart.yaml file format for Helm Classic, you will